OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 ### Testing for HTTP Method Overriding

 Some web frameworks provide a way to override the actual HTTP method in the request by emulating the missing HTTP verbs passing some custom header in the requests.
-The main purpose of this is to circumvent some middleware (e.g. proxy, firewalls) limitation where methods allowed usually do not encompass verbs such as PUT or DELETE for instance.
-The following alternative headers could be used to do verb tunneling:
+The main purpose of this is to circumvent some middleware (e.g. proxy, firewall) limitation where methods allowed usually do not encompass verbs such as `PUT` or `DELETE`.
+The following alternative headers could be used to do such verb tunneling:

 - X-HTTP-Method
 - X-HTTP-Method-Override